wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 A user can post feedback/review/comment to a place: rating(required) + text/pictures(optional).

-Business owners can add, delete or update a business place and it will be effective in the next day (OR in nearly real time).
+Business owners can add, delete or update a business place and it will be effective in the next day (OR in nearly real time), but no frequent updates.

 ## Non-Functional requirements